 When teens use drugs or alcohol during adolescence, they have an increased risk of developing a substance abuse disorder later in life.
 Not to mention, the teen brain isn’t fully formed until adulthood.
 If they’re drinking or using drugs, it can have a significant impact on their cognitive development.
 That can lead to a number of mental and physical issues when they’re older.

 Talking to Your Teen About Mental Health During the Pandemic

 During the pandemic, your teen is probably spending most of their time at home.
 You interact with them on a daily basis, so you can tell when their behavior is different, or if they’re acting out of character.
 If you notice red flags, it’s important to bring it up and have a conversation.
 Don’t assume that your teen will bounce back once their life starts to regain some normalcy.

 When you can speak freely about mental health with your child, they’ll feel more comfortable opening up about their feelings and emotions.
 Right now, teens need an outlet, and that outlet shouldn’t be drugs or alcohol.
 Keep tabs on your teen’s mental health, encourage healthy communication as a family, and find ways to lift each other up during this time.

 If your teen is struggling with a mental health or substance abuse disorder during the pandemic, treatment is still available.
-Mission Harbor is open for business, and we’re continuing to treat clients in the Santa Barbara area.
+Mission Harbor is open for business, and we’re continuing to treat clients in the Santa Barbara and Southern California areas.
 We specialize in treating both teens and adults, so anyone in your family who is facing mental distress is able to get the help they need.